 Removing solder can be a challenge.
 Excess solder creates short circuits or structural problems.
 You can heat the solder until it melts, and then push your components through.
 However, if the old solder poses problems, then you have no choice but to remove it.
 Here are ways to de-solder your components:

 - Use a pre-heated soldering iron to remove solder.

 - Grinding the solder away with a rotary tool can also be an option.
 However, it can take some time.

-- Use commercially available solder suckers.
+- Use commercially available solder removers.
 Currently, this is the most popular method to remove solder because they are really easy to use.

 - Drill out the solder joint with a drill.
 Be sure to use small drill bits or you could damage the circuit board.

 A material that can be easily found in your home for this purpose is a wet sponge.
 Wipe the soldering iron tip on a damp sponge.
 This can help remove oxides easier and allows wastes to fall away.
 You can also use a dry cleaner or otherwise called a brass wool.
 A brass wool consists of soft metal shavings that are coated with flux.
 You can remove solder from the soldering tip by thrusting the iron into the shavings for a few times.
 Always remember to clean the tip of your soldering iron because regular cleaning means easier soldering and longer soldering iron tip life.